gnieark/puppet-authOnActiveDirectory/README.md

 les tests étaient des Debian 7

 ===
-This puppet module configure computers in order users auth is based on a Microsoft active Directory
+This puppet module configures computers as it: User auth is based on a Microsoft active Directory
 * Install and configure krb5 for joining Microsoft Domain controler
 * Configure pam for auth by winbind

-That's a "charlie version (worst than beta).
-It was tested on an active directory Windows server 2012, configured with NT4 compatibility.  client computer for the test wes a Debian 7.
+That's a "charlie" version (worst than beta).
+It was tested on an active directory Windows server 2012, configured with NT4 compatibility.  client computer for the test was a Debian 7.

 ===